arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Simple Storage Service (S3).md

 -   Any file that is not versioned prior to enabling versioning will have version “null”
 -   Suspending versioning does not delete the previous versions, just disables it for the future
 -   To restore a deleted object, delete it's "delete market"

+> - Versioning can only be suspended once it has been enabled.
+> - Once you version-enable a bucket, it can never return to an unversioned state.

 ## Encryption
 - Can be enabled at the bucket level or at the object level